Reza Arya Pratama

 Muhammad Reza Arya Pratama (born 18 May 2000) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club PSM Makassar.

 Club career

 PSM Makassar

 Reza was part of the PSM Makassar youth team from 2017 to 2019, earning a spot on the senior team ahead of the 2019 Liga 1 season.

 Reza made his league debut on 23 July 2022 against PSS Sleman.
 Six days later, he kept his first clean sheet in a 2–0 victory over Bali United.

+International career

+On 27 May 2023, Reza received his first ever call-up to the Indonesian national team for the friendly matches against Palestine and Argentina.

+On 29 August 2023, Reza got called up for a friendly match against Turkmenistan.